 If you love the taste of coconut in your dishes, I recommend trying the "Cazuela de Mariscos", a traditional Colombian dish that also uses coconut milk for a tropical, sweetish flavor.
 For further rice experimentation, "Arroz a la Valenciana" is a great option.
 While it doesn't contain coconut, like Coconut Rice, it's a dish where rice is cooked with other ingredients to absorb their flavors.

 Lastly, I'd suggest trying "Pescado a la Criolla", commonly served with coconut rice on the Colombian coast.
 This recipe, with its tomato, onion, and bell pepper sauce, perfectly complements the sweetness of coconut rice.

 Remember, at the end of the day, cooking is an art, and every artist can tweak the recipe to their liking.
 So don't be afraid to experiment with different ingredients and find your preferred version of coconut rice.
 Bon appétit!

 - 3 cups of rice

-- Cut the pulp of coconuts into small pieces.
-Then take it to the blender, add the coconut water, and 2 cups of warm water.
-Once the coconut is liquefied, we pass this milk through a strainer and reserve the bagasse.
+- Cut the coconut flesh into small pieces.
+Blend it with the coconut water and 2 cups of warm water.
+Once blended, strain this milk and set the residue aside.

-- Place the squeezed coconut milk in a pot and add the three tablespoons of sugar.
-Let the milk boil over medium heat until the water evaporates and only coconut oil and black granites remain, this is known as titote.
+- Pour the strained coconut milk into a pot and add the sugar.
+Boil on medium heat until the water evaporates, leaving only the coconut oil and the black granules, known as titote.

-- Once the rice begins to dry, add the raisins, and reduce the heat to low.
-Cover the pot and let the rice finish cooking for about 15 minutes.
+- When the rice starts drying out, add raisins, reduce heat to low, cover, and simmer for about 15 minutes.